Congenital central hypoventilation syndrome

 - Congenital Ondine curse

-disorder of the autonomic nervous system that causes individuals to hypoventilate (especially during sleep), resulting in a shortage of oxygen and a buildup of carbon dioxide in the blood.
-Symptoms usually begin shortly after birth; affected infants hypoventilate upon falling asleep and exhibit a bluish appearance of the skin or lips (cyanosis).
-Other features may include difficulty regulating heart rate and blood pressure; decreased perception of pain; low body temperature; occasional episodes of profuse sweating; Hirschsprung disease; learning difficulties; eye abnormalities; and a characteristic appearance with a short, wide, somewhat flattened face.
-It is caused by mutations in the PHOX2B gene and is inherited in an autosomal dominant manner, but over 90 percent of cases result from new mutations and occur in people with no history of the disorder in their family.
+disorder of the autonomic nervous system that affects breathing.
+It causes a person to hypoventilate (especially during sleep), resulting in a shortage of oxygen and a buildup of carbon dioxide in the blood.
+Symptoms usually begin shortly after birth.
+Affected infants hypoventilate upon falling asleep and exhibit a bluish appearance of the skin or lips (cyanosis).
+Other features may include difficulty regulating heart rate and blood pressure; decreased perception of pain; low body temperature; sporadic profuse sweating; Hirschsprung disease; constipation; learning difficulties; eye abnormalities; and a characteristic facial appearance (having a short, wide, somewhat flattened face).
+CCHS is caused by a mutation in the PHOX2B gene and is inherited in an autosomal dominant manner.
+However, over 90% of cases are due to a new mutation in the affected person and are not inherited from a parent.
 Treatment typically includes mechanical ventilation or use of a diaphragm pacemaker.Congenital central hypoventilation syndrome (CCHS) is a

 - Genetics Home Reference (GHR) contains information on Congenital central hypoventilation syndrome.
 This website is maintained by the National Library of Medicine.